-With so many different kinds of oils providing a variety of unique and mutual benefits for hair, one would expect some of those benefits to transfer into applying oils prior to using heat styling devices such as a blow dryer, a flat iron or a curling iron.
+With so many different kinds of oils providing a variety of unique and mutual benefits for hair, one would expect some of those benefits to transfer into applying oils prior to using heat styling devices such as a blow dryer, a flat-iron or a curling iron.
 Unfortunately, that’s not exactly the case.

-The Best Natural Oils for Heat Styling
+The Best Natural Oils for Blowdrying Hair (Heat Styling)

 A safe bet would be to avoid combining oils and a heat styling device but if you like using oil for everything to do with your hair like I do, then there are some oils that work with heat styling without damaging hair.
 They are: